Safari guides worth having a look…

 - Whatever You Do, Don’t Run: True Tales of a Botswana Safari Guide (Paperback)

 by Peter Allison.

 “His misadventures make Whatever You Do, Don’t Run an absorbing read… The material is rich, and Allison is a gifted storyteller.
 And the only thing stranger than African fiction is African truth.” —National Geographic Adventure

 “After reading this entrancing memoir, an African safari may move to No. 1 on your travel wish list.
 The only catch is you’ll want the author as your guide.” —Chicago Sun-Times

 Claim your FREE Safari Tips 101 Ebook NOW!
-Extremely helpful tips and tricks for your African safari! 🙂
+In it you’ll find helpful tips and tricks for your African safari. 🙂